ncoghlan/misc/notes/python3/questions_and_answers.rst

 of the Python 3 runtime that was genuinely usable for realistic workloads.
 Python 3.1 is currently still receiving security updates, and will continue to do so until June 2014.

+**October 2009**: :pep:`3003` was published, declaring a moraratorium on language level changes in Python 2.7 and Python 3.2.
+This was done to deliberately slow down the pace of core development for a couple of years, with additional effort focused on standard library improvements (as well as some improvements to the builtin types).

 **December 2009**: The first alpha of Python 2.7 was published. :pep:`373` covers the details of the Python 2.7 release cycle.